aelatgt/cisco-hubs-scripts/README.md

 ## Presence (Web Notifications and Hue Lights)

 Presence notifications require specific components in the scene which define zone boundaries.
 Specifically, you need an entity with `presence-zone="type:social"` and one with `presence-zone="type:meeting"`.
 The scale and position of those entities determine the axis-aligned bounding box for each trigger zone.
+The [sample scene](https://hubs.aelatgt.net/scenes/YqPsYEP/cisco-workspace-spoke) includes these components.

 To enable web notifications, check the "Web Notifications" box in the upper left config panel.